 If you happen to engage a crook you might suffer shock when after making a delivery you receive no payment and leave no trace of their existence online.

-Seller risks are also magnified by virtue of the scope and volume of trade as well as distances involved.
+Seller risks are also magnified under the scope and volume of trade as well as distances involved.
 A manufacturer might fail to supply the right quantity of goods or might delay in making the delivery due to a variety of reasons.
 They might also fail to supply desired quality of products and compromise on your business reputation.

 Third Party Risks

 You might have taken insurance cover over your goods in transit.
 But in the event of loss, it turns out that the amount you took out does not fully cover your expenses leading to loss.
-Other third parties like inspection companies, shippers, customs agents and others might also fail in their loss and cause you loss inadvertently.
+Other third parties like inspection companies, shippers, customs agents, and others might also fail in their loss and cause you to lose inadvertently.

 A country’s location may also severely impact your international trade deal.
-Country risks could take the form of political upheavals, economic downturns and conflicts.
-Africa international trade has many times presented this challenge to traders due to instability in some countries in any one or all three of the above sectors.
+Country risks could take the form of political upheavals, economic downturns, and conflicts.
+Africa’s international trade has many times presented this challenge to traders due to instability in some countries in any one or all three of the above sectors.

 At times also, government policies change before the completion of a trade deal and complicate matters.
 Countries with financial volatility are also subject to frequent currency fluctuations that could turn a profitable transaction into a complete loss.

 How to Start an International Business

 You might have figured out the dynamics of running a local business venture.
 But as you can tell from the above risks, running an international operation is not for the faint of heart.
 The most reassuring part of it is that no business, however small, comes completely risk-free.
 Furthermore, most of the challenges outlined above can be surmounted.